 The Interstate 295 corridor was originally envisioned as a full beltway encircling Richmond.
-The design was later incorporated into an easterly realignment of the I-95 mainline off the congested Richmond-Peterburg Turnpike.
+The design was later incorporated into a proposed easterly realignment of I-95 off the congested Richmond-Peterburg Turnpike.
 Plans changed with the announcement that tolls on the Turnpike would be lifted in 1992.
-AASHTO formally endorsed the establishment of Interstate 295 south to Peterburg on June 9, 1986.
+The American Association of State Highway and Transportation Officials (AASHTO) formally endorsed the establishment of Interstate 295 south to Peterburg on June 9, 1986.

-The northern portion of Interstate 295 opened to traffic in 1981 at a cost of $60 million, with the federal government funding 90% of the construction.2 Work on the initial stretch of freeway commenced in May 1976 near Mechanicsville.3 Construction of the $37.7-million segment between U.S. 60 and Virginia 5, east of Richmond, began in July of 1984 and was completed on October 7, 1988.4
+The northern portion of Interstate 295 opened to traffic in 1981 at a cost of $60 million, with the federal government funding 90% of the construction.2 Work on the initial stretch of freeway commenced in May 1976 near Mechanicsville.3 Construction of the $37.7 million segment between U.S. 60 and SR 5, east of Richmond, began in July of 1984 and was completed on October 7, 1988.4

-The succeeding portion of I-295 built the Varina-Enon Bridge and a 6.8 mile section between Virginia 10 and Virginia 5.
+The succeeding portion of I-295 built included the Varina-Enon Bridge and a 6.8 mile section between SR 10 and SR 5.
 Started in March 1985, delays in road work followed a construction flaw where the Henrico County end of the Varina-Enon Bridge was four inches too low and needed adjustments.
-That pushed completion of the the $75-million project back from an anticipated Fall 1989 completion date.
+That pushed completion of the the $75 million project back from an anticipated Fall 1989 completion date.
 The span finally opened to traffic on July 19, 1990.1

-Interstate 295 was extended 5.6 miles southward from Virginia 10 to Virginia 36 when a $57.7-million project was completed on January 21, 1992.5 The final 9.8-mile section was scheduled to open on June 3, but officials from Petersburg successfully lobbied to delay it while tolls were still collected along Interstate 95 in the city.
+Interstate 295 was extended 5.6 miles southward from SR 10 to SR 36 when a $57.7 million project was completed on January 21, 1992.5 The final 9.8-mile section was scheduled to open on June 3, but officials from Petersburg successfully lobbied to delay it while tolls were still collected along Interstate 95 in the city.
 I-295 finally opened between Hopewell and I-95 in Prince Georges County on June 25, 1992.
 Tolls along the Richmond-Petersburg Turnpike were discontinued on July 1, 1992.6

 Looking east from the Pouncey Tract Road overpass at the flyover connecting I-64 east with Interstate 295 south at Short Pump.
-Big box retail abuts the south side of the exchange from adjacent U.S. 250 (Broad Street).
-Photo taken by Will Weaver (01/13/09).
+Photo by Will Weaver (01/13/09).